This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Subtotal Free

-Biot jarres, named after the fortified medieval hilltop village of Biot in Provence, have been handmade without a mold or wheel using the ancient technique of rope thrown pottery since the 16th century.
-Due to the quality of the clay deposits and stone ovens in Biot, it became the largest producer of jars in the Mediterranean — with hundreds of thousands of the utilitarian jars being shipped throughout the Mediterranean between the 16th and 20th century.
-It's also said that over 500 potters have been identified since the first Biot jar was made.
+Biot jarres, named after the fortified medieval hilltop village of Biot in Provence, have been handmade without a mold or wheel using the ancient rope thrown technique since the 16th century.
+Thanks to Biot’s rich clay deposits and stone ovens, the town became the Mediterranean’s largest producer of jars.
+Between the 16th and 20th centuries, hundreds of thousands of Biot jars were shipped across the region — with more than 500 potters recorded in its history.

 Today, potters in this coastal village famous for its ceramics and pottery, continue the tradition of coiling rope around a wood frame to shape the pot.
 They then use a mixture of red and gray clay to achieve the desired color and apply it by hand onto the rope.
-Once the clay begins to dry and the shape sets, the potters carefully unwind the rope and remove the wood frame, leaving a wonderfully textured pattern on the inside of the jar.
+Once the clay begins to dry and the shape sets, the potters carefully unwind the rope and remove the wood frame.
+The result?
+A jar with the distinctive textured interior that makes each one unmistakably Biot.

-Biot jars are distinctive for both their classic shape and for the colorful drips of glaze, known as “mother-in-laws’ tears,” that occur when the glaze of one jar drips onto another jar during the firing process.
-The most unique feature of the Biot jar, however, is the honey colored glaze at the neck of the jar.
-Thank goodness for this yellow glaze!
-The glaze and the teardrop shape of the pot prevented insects and varmints from climbing inside the jar and nibbling on the contents.
-This completely handmade process — the neck and rim glaze, the “mother-in-law-tears,” and the classic shape — is what makes the jarres de Biot so special and desirable.
+Biot jars are instantly recognizable — for both their classic teardrop shape and for the colorful drips of glaze, known as “mother-in-laws’ tears,” that accidentally occur when the glaze of one jar drips onto another during the firing process.
+But the most unique feature of the Biot jar is the honey colored glaze at the neck of the jar.
+The smooth neck and rim glaze and the teardrop shape of the pot kept insects and pests from climbing inside the jar and nibbling on the contents!
+It's this perfect mix of form and function — beauty with a clever purpose — that makes the jarres de Biot so desirable today.

-Tell me.
-How does your garden grow?
+Tell me, how does your garden grow?
 With silver bells and cockle shells?
-If not, don't fret.
-Take a cue from the gardens of France, especially Provence.
-They're brimming with charm and color, full of surprises and inspiration.
-Why not channel your inner Mary or Marie Antoinette?
+Maybe not.
+But take a cue from the gardens of Provence, where Biot jars and Anduze vases stand side by side, brimming with citrus, lavender, and olive trees.
+Why not channel your inner Mary — or Marie Antoinette?
 Add some vases d'Anduze and jarres de Biot to your garden or patio this summer.
 There's a Queen in all of us... so line up those pretty maids all in a row.
+A little Provençal charm goes a long way.
 You won't be disappointed.

 À Bientôt!